Heures séculaires et instantanées: 2. Crépuscule matinal (de midi)

+3. Affolements granitiques

 While a rainstorm descends on a dusty old village, the town clock dodders and prepares to strike thirteen hours at 1 PM ("Alas, not the legal time").
 Trees slap each other with their branches and granite boulders jostle to see which one can be the most annoying.
 Near the beginning and end of the piece the clock is illustrated with 13 lugubrious "ticks" in the bass.
 Satie wraps up the score with one of his favorite musical tricks, disguising an ordinary upward scale passage in arbitrary enharmonic notation.

 The warning

 At the bottom of the published score's first page, by all appearances a footnote, is Satie's "avertissement" to the players.
 It has sparked some controversy about his texted piano pieces over the years.